googleapis/google-cloud-ruby/grafeas/AUTHENTICATION.md

 # Authentication

-The recommended way to authenticate to the google-cloud-vm_migration library is to use [Application Default Credentials (ADC)](https://cloud.google.com/docs/authentication/application-default-credentials).
+The recommended way to authenticate to the grafeas library is to use [Application Default Credentials (ADC)](https://cloud.google.com/docs/authentication/application-default-credentials).
 To review all of your authentication options, see [Credentials lookup](#credential-lookup).